General Hieu's Parents

 After a few months I gained the reputation of an excellent writer in French.
 French employees flocked to me to have their reports typed (and corrected).
 In particular, I regularly corrected the reports of the Chief of Security.
 I attended classes in "Police Technique".
 After 3 months of testing, I received a diploma with Honor.
 In June 1939, I took the French Baccalaureat and passed with Mention "Good".

 In June 1940, France was occupied by Germany.
-Mr. Jobez, the deputy director and lieutenant P. Blanchet, left Shanghai to return to France to join the resistant movement.
-The French Concession was reverted to China.
-In 1946, under the Japanese occupation, China suffered a terrible starvation.
-Nghiem, my wife and Trung, my first born, contracted tuberculosis and died.
-In May 1949, I and my children boarded a French Navy destroyer to go back to Saigon.
-With us was Truong Ma Le...
+Mr. Jobez deputy director and lieutenant P. Blanchet left Shanghai to return to France to join the resistance.
+The French concession was returned to China.
+In 1946, during the Japanese occupation, China suffered a terrible famine.
+Nghiem, my wife contracted tuberculosis and died.

 A few months later, I went to Hanoi to be the Deputy Director of the Northern Vietnam Police and Security Bureau, under Mr. Nguyen Dinh Tai, the director and a former classmate.
 Truong Ma Le agreed to come with me to the North and married me.
 Nha, our first son, was born in 1950; Lich, a girl, was born in 1953; Thiep, a girl, was born in 1955; Liem, our benjamin, was born in 1957.
 Hieu attended the Dalat Military Academy, became captain, major, attended high command school in the United States, promoted to lieutenant colonel, colonel, major general, married to Pham Thi Huong, gave birth to 3 boys (Dung, Cam, Hoang) and 3 girls (Thu, Ha, Hang), was assassinated on 8 April 1975 for being suspected of fomenting a coup d'etat.